T-BALL, COACH PITCH, AND MACHINE PITCH POLICIES

-The Machine Pitch program offer a fun environment for boys and girls to learn the fundamentals of baseball.
+The T-Ball, Coach Pitch, and Machine Pitch programs offer a fun environment for boys and girls to learn the fundamentals of baseball.
 The purpose of these leagues is to formulate rules of play that will guarantee all players equal participation in the game and provide coaching that will develop team spirit and sportsmanship, rather than expert players.
 It is the basic philosophy of the League to provide a wholesome experience for all players.

 The following is a list of guidelines and procedures that govern the program.
 The Director must grant exception to any guideline or procedure.
 Players, coaches, and parents/guardians must adhere to the following guidelines:

 7U (Machine Pitch)…………………….YOUTH BORN ON OR AFTER MAY 1, 2010

 6U (T-Ball/Coach Pitch)……………….YOUTH BORN ON OR AFTER MAY 1, 2011

 5U (T-Ball)……………………....……..YOUTH BORN ON OR AFTER MAY 1, 2012

 - Every attempt will be made by the Director to keep the team rosters to a maximum of 12 players.
 Please recognize that there may be exceptions based upon the number of registrations received.

 - Every effort will be made to honor requests for players to play with friends or for certain coaches, based upon the number of registrations and the number of requests.
 New players will be added to existing rosters from the previous season, to maintain some continuity among the coaches for purposes of teaching basic skills.